MicrosoftDocs/cloud-adoption-framework/docs/get-started/security.md

 ## Step 4: Secure new workloads

 It's a lot easier to start in a secure state than to retrofit security later into your environment.
-We strongly recommend starting with a secure configuration to ensure that workloads are migrated, to and developed and tested in, a secure environment.
+We strongly recommend starting with a secure configuration to ensure that workloads are migrated to, and developed and tested in, a secure environment.

 During [landing zone](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone) implementation, many decisions can affect security and risk profiles.
 The cloud security team should review the landing zone configuration to ensure that it meets the security standards and requirements in your organization's security baselines.

 **Deliverables:**

-- Ensure new landing zones meet the organization's compliance and security requirements.
+- Ensure that new landing zones meet the organization's compliance and security requirements.

 **Guidance to support deliverable completion:**